-Ethical conduct when using IT systems refers to behaviours and actions that align with moral principles, organizational policies, and legal requirements, promoting integrity, trust, and responsible use of technology.
+Ethicalย conductย when using IT systems refers to behaviours and actions that align with moral principles, organisational policies, and legal requirements, promoting integrity, trust, and responsible use of technology.

-Unethical conduct, on the other hand, involves actions that violate ethical standards, disregard organizational policies, and may harm individuals, organizations, or society as a whole.
+Unethicalย conduct, on the other hand, involves actions that violate ethical standards, disregard organizational policies, and may harm individuals, organisations, or society as a whole.
 Let’s explore examples of ethical and unethical conduct in using IT systems:

-Ethical Conduct: Adherence to Organizational IT Policies and Procedures: Ethical users of IT systems follow established policies and procedures set forth by their organization regarding the acceptable use of technology resources, including guidelines for accessing, using, and safeguarding IT systems and data.
+Ethical Conduct:ย Adherence to Organisational IT Policies and Procedures: Ethical users of IT systems follow established policies and procedures set forth by their organisation regarding the acceptable use of technology resources, including guidelines for accessing, using, and safeguarding IT systems and data.

-1. Maintaining Confidentiality: Ethical users respect the confidentiality of sensitive information and data entrusted to them, refraining from unauthorized disclosure or sharing of confidential data without proper authorization.
+1. Maintaining Confidentiality:ย Ethical users respect the confidentiality of sensitive information and data entrusted to them, refraining from unauthorised disclosure or sharing of confidential data without proper authorisation.

 2. Adherence to applicable laws: Ethical users comply with relevant laws, regulations, and industry standards governing the use of IT systems and data, including data protection laws, intellectual property rights, and cybersecurity regulations.